Table of Contents

 5 | Taormina – Sicilian Saint-Tropez🐚

 The last step of this Sicilian trip is Taormina.
-Taormina is a small town considered as one of the jewels of Sicily.
-Perched on a cliff 200 meters high, Taormina offers an incredible view of the sea and especially of Mount Etna.
+Taormina is a small town considered one of Sicily’s jewels.
+Perched on a cliff 200 meters high, Taormina offers an incredible sea view, especially Mount Etna.

-The city is divided into two parts : an upper part, where the city center is located, and a lower part, where the beach is located.
-To connect the two parts, you can take a cable car for the sum of €3.
+The city is divided into two parts: an upper part, where the city center is located, and a lower part, where the beach is located.
+To connect the two parts, you can take a cable car for €3.
 You can also do it on foot, in which case it takes about 25 minutes to walk to the bottom.

 The center of Taormina is entirely pedestrian.